NthabisengM737/IT-Security-Defense-Against-Digital-Dark-Arts-Task-5/README.md

 - Minimum password length: 0 characters
 - Password complexity disabled

 ---

 ### 2. Firewall Status

 Verified that **Windows Defender Firewall** is enabled for all network profiles.

 ---

 ### 3. Windows Updates
-Checked system update status to ensure latest security patches are installed.
+Checked system update status to ensure whether the system is up to date.

+Verification: The version of windows has reached the end of support.

 ---

 ### 4. Antivirus Protection
 Confirmed that **Windows Defender Real-Time Protection** is active.

 ---